Addressing Barriers To Veterans’ Mental Health Care

 Takeaway

 Veterans can face unique barriers to seeking mental healthcare due to external and internal learned stigmas.
 Although you might be carrying these stigmas with you, know that you're not alone.
-Support is available in the form of at-home and in-office therapy.
-Consider reaching out to take the first steps.
+There are many other veterans who feel the same way you do.
+Support is available in the form of at-home and in-office therapy and via the Veterans Crisis Line.
+Consider reaching out to take the first steps to find support and resources.

 Find support with life challenges